aredn/documentation/arednGettingStarted/installing_firmware.rst

 1. Create a directory on your computer called ``/tftp`` and copy the ``rb.elf`` file there.

 2. Determine your computer’s Ethernet interface name with ``ifconfig``.
-It will be the interface you set to 192.168.1.10 above.
+It will be the interface you set to 192.168.1.100 above.
 You will use this interface name in the command below as the name after ``-i`` and you must substitute your login user name after ``-u`` below.
+Use a ``dhcp-range`` of IP addresses that are also on the same subnet as the computer: for example 192.168.1.110,192.168.1.120 as shown below.

 3. Become ``root`` and open a terminal window to execute the following dnsmasq command:

   >>>
-  # dnsmasq -i eth0 -u joe --dhcp-range=192.168.1.100,192.168.1.200  \
+  # dnsmasq -i eth0 -u joe --dhcp-range=192.168.1.110,192.168.1.120  \
     --dhcp-boot=rb.elf --enable-tftp --tftp-root=/tftp/  \
     -d -p0 -K --log-dhcp --bootp-dynamic